Fereidoon Tavallali: Posthumous works

 His three daughters, Nima, Fariba and Raha live in the United States and Europe.
-His wife Mahin, to whom he dedicated all his works, founded the literary circle “Khâne-ye-Feridoun” (Feridoun’s House) which regularly brings together writers, poets, historians and researchers.
+His wife Mahin, to whom he dedicated all his works, founded the literary circle “Khâne-ye-Feridoun” (Feridoun’s House) which brings together writers, poets, historians and researchers.

 Mahin Tavallali issued two collections of her husband’s unpublished poems: Bâzgasht (The Return) in 1991 and Kabousse (Nightmare) in 2008.